carishkaa/breviary-backend/book/development/README.md

 ### Run Local DB

-To run local DB, there is prepared make task.
+To run DB locally, there is prepared make task.
 To start DB in Docker running on port `5433` execute `make docker-start-local-db`.
 To stop DB, run `make docker-stop-local-db`.

 ### Run Backend Locally